kelseymh/G4CMP/README.md

-User applications with active sensors for either phonons or charges (or both), should define a subclass of `G4CMPVElectrodePattern` for each of those sensors (only one sensor per surface).
+User applications with active sensors for either phonons or charges (or both), should define a subclass of `G4CMPVElectrodePattern` for each of those sensors.
 If the sensors require additional parameters, those should be assigned to the material properties table that goes with the surface above.
+See below for a discussion of `G4CMPPhononElectrode`.

 Phonon sensors typically involve a superconducting film to couple the substrate to a sensor (SQUID, TES, etc.).
-The `G4CMPKaplanQP` class provides a parametric model for that coupling, implmenting Kaplan's model for energy exchange between phonons and quasiparticles from broken Cooper pairs.
+The `G4CMPKaplanQP` class provides a parametric model for that coupling, implementing Kaplan's model for energy exchange between phonons and quasiparticles from broken Cooper pairs.
 This class expects to find the following material properties defined for the metal film (defined using the function